Resource for investigating brain disorders

 • Viswanath, B., Rao, N.P., Narayanaswamy, J.C. et al. Discovery biology of neuropsychiatric syndromes (DBNS): a center for integrating clinical medicine and basic science.
 BMC Psychiatry 18, 106 (2018). doi: https://doi.org/10.1186/s12888-018-1674-2.

-4. You will not use AI tools to analyze this data unless the AI provider guarantees that the data will not be retained by the AI provider or amalgamated into its training sets.
+5. You will not use AI tools to analyze this data unless you host the AI on your local system, or the AI provider guarantees that the data will not be retained by the AI provider or amalgamated into its training sets.

-5. You agree to provide the Center for Brain and Mind with information on the use of CALM-Brain data by your team, including the list of the personnel in your team who may use this data, should the Center for Brain and Mind so request.
+6. You agree to provide the Center for Brain and Mind with information on the use of CALM-Brain data by your team should the Center for Brain and Mind so request.

 7. Failure to abide by these data use terms may result in termination of your permissions to access and use of CALM-Brain data.